What Is a Terrarium False Bottom? (And Do You Need One?)

 Vivariums

-The truth is, there’s an added level of complexity to keeping animals in a terrarium vs just plants.
-Often they get watered more regularly (especially if there’s an automatic misting system) and there are additional needs for refreshing substrates for animals and such.
+Often they get watered more regularly (especially if there’s an automatic misting system), and there are additional needs for refreshing substrates for animals and such.

-So, quite often drainage layers must be built with the ability to actually drain the drainage layer…
+So, quite often, drainage layers must be built with the ability to actually drain the drainage layer…

-A Flexible Technique
+A Flexible Approach to Drainage

 Honestly, the false bottom process is pretty straightforward, right?

 Beyond the outlined steps, everything is exactly the same as a typical terrarium build.
-There’s plenty of flexibility in the model too, so you can adapt it to your needs.
+There’s plenty of flexibility in the model, too, so you can adapt it to your needs.

-Though, as with all terrariums, exploring different options through trial and error is a big part of the process.
+As with all terrariums, exploring different options through trial and error is a big part of the process.
 This isn’t the only way to make a terrarium, but it might be the best way for you!

-So you don’t necessarily NEED a mesh screen or fibrous layer to have a functioning false bottom if your substrate is super spongy as it won’t fall through the gaps.
+So you don’t necessarily NEED a mesh screen or fibrous layer to have a functioning false bottom if your substrate is super spongy, as it won’t fall through the gaps.

 False Bottom Terrarium FAQ